pmunts/muntsos/README.txt

 USB Gadgets

-MuntsOS also provides a second, different Raspberry Pi 3 kernel with USB host support disabled and USB Gadget peripheral support enabled.
+MuntsOS also offers a second, different Raspberry Pi 3 kernel with USB host support disabled and USB Gadget peripheral support enabled.
 This kernel only runs on 3 A+, Zero 2 W, and certain CM3 carrier boards which lack the USB hub present on Raspberry Pi 3 Model B and B+ boards.
 The